Physio Edge podcast

 You'll discover:

-• What are the arguments against manual therapy?
+• What are the arguments for and against manual therapy?

-• Does MT break up scar tissue or adhesions, correct alignment of joints, or put them back into place?
+• Does MT break up scar tissue or adhesions, correct biomechanical dysfunction or joint alignment?

 • How to use clinical reasoning with MT